hfhchan/hk-font-guide/README.md

 There is supposed to be a contrast between characters with a few strokes and characters with a lot of strokes.

-## Components
+## Components and Structure

-Some characters use different components compared to the GB-compliant forms.
-A small subset of high frequency characters have different components according to the reference guides, but the GB-complaint forms are actually the most common and widely accepted, e.g. 七, 也, 感.
-They are catalogued in respective files.
+Some characters use different components and/or structure compared to the GB-compliant forms.
+A small subset of high frequency characters have different components / structure according to the reference guides, but the GB-complaint forms are actually the most common and widely accepted, e.g. 七, 也, 感.
+Refer to the respective .md files for more details.